fabritrv/ContractCrawler/README.md

 # ContractCrawler
 Crawler that gets verified contracts from Etherscan.

+WHAT YOU NEED
+1. Dependencies: requests, bs4, lxml (pip install).
-To run it a csv containing the address of the contracts is needed.
+2. CSV: containing the address of the contracts, just place it in the same folder as main.py.
 If you need access to this file email-me.
-You will also need an API key.

-TO RUN THE CRAWLER:
-Uncomment reader_scraper if you want to scrape directly from the website, or uncomment reader_getter if you want to use Etherscan's API.
+3. API key: get it from Etherscan website if you want to use the API and not the scraper.

-Dependencies: requests, bs4, lxml (pip install)
+TO RUN THE CRAWLER
+1. Enter the name of you .csv file.
+2. Select S for the scraper, A for using Etherscan API.
+3. Enter your API key if you selected A.